alialauren1/Lab-3/README.md

 ![image](https://github.com/alialauren1/Lab-3/assets/157066050/c7b5fdc4-4317-47af-89b1-9c502eeae2c0)
-In this figure we can see three plots.
-For our first plot (too high, blue color), we used a KP value of .11 resulting in the higest KP we used for this lab.
-For the second plot of this figure (too low, orange color) we used a KP value of 0.005.
-Giving us the lowest value of this plot.
-Showing us that at this KP our motor preforming how we expect it too but it is not preforming at its optimal accuracy.
-For the third plot (best, green color) we see that it is in between your other plots.
-Where we are not seeing an overdamping effect but are also are preforming better then our lower KP value of 0.005.
-This KP value is at 0.015.
+In the figure above three plots are plotted, each representing the performance of a motor under different proportional gain (KP) values.
+The first plot, shown in blue, corresponds to a KP value of 0.11.
+Which is the highest KP utilized in the lab.
+This plot illustrates that the motor's performance is too high, implying that the proportional gain might be excessive, potentially leading to overshooting.
+The second plot, depicted in orange, corresponds to a KP value of 0.005, the lowest value tested.
+While the motor operates as expected at this KP.
+It does not achieve optimal accuracy.
+Lastly, the third plot, in green, corresponds to a KP value of 0.015, which falls between the extremes of the other two plots.
+Here, the motor's performance is neither overdamped or underdamped, indicating the optimal KP vallue for the motor's performance, providing the most amount of accuracy.